-Clever girls Ada Byron and Mary Godwin form the Wollstonecraft Detective Agency, and with the help of Charles (Dickens) and Peebs (Percy Bysshe Shelly), search for a stolen heirloom in The Case of the Missing Moonstone.
+In the first adventure, clever girls Ada Byron and Mary Godwin, aided by Charles (Dickens) and Peebs (Percy Shelly), search for a stolen heirloom.
 Original and fun!

-Ada and Mary have other mystery to solve in The Case of the Girl in Grey.
-A ghostly girl, nefarious engagement, hidden identities, the broccoli uncle, a code in the crypt, something is very fishy.
+In The Case of the Girl in Grey Ada and Mary have a new mystery to solve.
+A ghostly girl, hidden identities, the broccoli uncle, a code in the crypt, something is very fishy.

 Imagine if Sherlock Holmes had a younger sister, and here she is, Enola Holmes, a spirited teenager, hot on the trail of Viscount Tewksbury, as well as her mother, who’s also disappeared.
 Enola solves the ciphers, disguises herself as a widow and embarks on a London adventure.